 The Duchess of Cambridge is known for her perfectly crafted sense of style , and that extends to her glittering accessories.
-Premarriage Kate Middleton wasn't really one for accessories, but having access to Queen Elizabeth II's jewelry vault can easily turn any woman into a bling-lover.
-(Plus, the queen reportedly told Kate that she needs to start wearing more of the family's priceless heirlooms in a bid to make her look more regal .)
+Premarriage Kate Middleton wasn't really one for major sparkle, but having access to Queen Elizabeth II's jewelry vault can easily turn any woman into a bling-lover.
+Kate has been lucky to wear heritage pieces either as loans or as gifts, including her brand new, diamond-encrusted The Royal Family Order of Queen Elizabeth ll badge.

 We've tracked down the history of all the borrowed pieces that Kate has added to her working wardrobe, from diamond-encrusted brooches with deep meanings to tricky tiaras, here's a look at the many diamonds Kate's worn — so far.

 The Halo Tiara

 Kate's most famous piece of borrowed jewelry would have to be the Cartier "Halo" tiara that she wore for her wedding day in 2011.
 The tiara was purchased from Cartier in 1936 by King George VI (the Duke of York) as an anniversary present for his wife, Queen Elizabeth the Queen Mother.
 She in turn gave it to Queen Elizabeth II on her 18th birthday, and it has remained part of her personal collection.
 It features 16 graduated scrolls set with 739 brilliants and 149 baton diamonds.
 The tiara has previously been worn by high-profile women of the royal family, including Princess Margaret and Princess Anne.
 However, the last time it was seen out publicly was with Princess Anne in the 1970s.